mickeynp/ezf/README.rst

 This will search Debian's package repository for anything with the word ``emacs`` in it -- yielding hundreds of results.
 They're then passed to ``ezf`` and you're asked to filter and select candidates inside your own Emacs.
 The ones you select are sent *back* to the shell, and substituted into the call to ``apt-get``.

+To better understand how and why it works the way it does, you can read my article `Fuzzy Finding with Emacs instead of fzf <https://www.masteringemacs.org/article/fuzzy-finding-emacs-instead-of-fzf>`__.

 How to Install
 ==============